PoonLab/covizu/README.md

 # CoVizu: Real-time visualization of SARS-COV-2 genomic diversity

-CoVizu is an open source project to develop a `near real time' SARS-CoV-2 genome analysis and visualization system that highlights potential cases of importation from other countries or ongoing community transmission.
+CoVizu is an open source project to develop a public interface to visualize and explore global diversity of SARS-CoV-2 genomes in near real time.

 The current mode of visualization employed by CoVizu that we are tentatively referring to as a "beadplot":